 - 19.1 When a disclosure of abuse, or an allegation against a member of staff or volunteer, has been made, our school will have a record of this.
-These records will be maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy. - 19.2 There is a statutory requirement for our school to pass any child protection records to the child's next school.
-We are also required to retain these records securely and confidentially until the concerned reaches the age of 25 yrs. - 19.3 If an allegation is made against a member of staff, a comprehensive, confidential summary of the allegation will be kept on their personnel file.
-This record will be kept by the school until normal retirement age, or 10 years after the allegation if longer.
-This record will include a clear outcome, including when cases have been investigated and found to be without substance.

-- 19.4 For cases in which an allegation has been proven to be false, unsubstantiated or malicious, the allegation will not be included in employer references, even if that person has been the subject of repeated allegations. - 19.5 In the instance or repeated allegations however our school retains the right in the interest of safeguarding students to retain a record of concern (1).
+These records will be maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation. - 19.2 There is a statutory requirement for our school to pass any child protection records to the student's next school.
+We are required to have an auditable system in place to evidence we have done so.
+Any transfer of records will be carried out within the bounds of confidentiality.
+We are also required to retain a copy of any child protection records we generate until the student reaches the age of 25 yrs.
+These records will be stored securely. - 19.3 If an allegation is made against a member of staff, a comprehensive, confidential summary of the allegation will be kept on their personnel file.
+This record will be kept by the school until normal retirement age of the staff member involved, or 10 years after the allegation if longer.
+This record will include a clear outcome, including when cases have been investigated and found to be without substance. - 19.4 For cases in which an allegation has been proven to be false, unsubstantiated or malicious, the allegation will not be included in employer references, even if that person has been the subject of repeated allegations. - 19.5 In the instance or repeated allegations however our school retains the right in the interest of safeguarding students to retain a record of concern.3 - 19.6 We have a system for reviewing our archiving of information held and will only retain information for the agreed time span.
+All information will thereafter be disposed of via confidential waste management.

-20. Use of Photography
+20 Use of Photography

 We will often use photographs and film to capture achievements, monitor a child development and help promote successes within our school.
 We like to have a record of all the wonderful activities our students take part in.
 Via our website we like to be able to share these events with parents.
-We are however mindful of the safety of our students and will seek the permissions of both parents and student before taking or sharing any images.
+We are however mindful of the safety of our students.

 - 20.1 As confirmed in the Data Protection Act, our school will ensure written consent is sought from the parent or carer of any child under the age of 18 before any photographs are taken.
-If consent is given, we will make a clear agreement with the parent or carer as to how the image will be used (for example, in a school brochure or website) and how widely (as part of a school's bulletin for all parents, on the child's individual development record etc). - 20.2 Due consideration will be given to the appropriate of clothing and posture, and details such as a child's name or age will not be shared unless integral to the use of the image (such as the acceptance of an award) in particular when additional identifiers (i.e. a school or uniform logo) are being shared.
+If consent is given, we will make a clear agreement with the parent or carer as to how the image will be used (for example, in a school brochure or website) and how widely (as part of a schools bulletin for all parents, on the child's individual development record etc) Our agreement with parents and students includes how images will be stored, how long they will be stored for and how they will be disposed of. - 20.2 Due consideration will be given to the appropriate of clothing and posture, and details such as a child's name or age will not be shared unless integral to the use of the image (such as the acceptance of an award) in particular when additional identifiers (i.e. a school or uniform logo) are being shared.